Learning you’re expecting your second baby is a roller coaster of emotions. What I didn’t expect was how that would make me see my first born.

 My sweet girl, who yesterday seemed so big.
-Today I can’t think of you as a big sister.
+Today, knowing we’re having a second baby, I just can’t think of you as a big sister.
 All I can think of is my daughter: the girl who flipped my world upside down.

 I know you’re ready but the truth is a small part of me isn’t.
 Since I learned my tiny apple seed, my Christmas baby, was coming you’re all I’ve thought of.
 I planned for you, I wondered about you, but I hoped for us both.